isBre/Ethics-in-AI-Notes/index.md

 &nbsp;

+# Text analytics in the legal domain (Summary)

+The provided text describes a master project focused on text analytics in the legal domain, specifically the analysis of contracts and privacy policies in a system called Claudette.
+The project is conducted under the context of Action No 2020-EU-IA-0087 and is co-financed by the EU CEF Telecom.
+The team involved in the project includes researchers and experts from various institutions such as the European University Institute (EUI), University of Bologna, University of Modena, Yale Law School, Maastricht Law Department, and more.

+The main goal of the project is to explore the potential of artificial intelligence (AI) in empowering consumers in various aspects, including privacy, autonomy, economic interests, behavior, access to goods and services, and social exclusion.
+The project aims to develop technologies that can automatically detect potentially unfair clauses in terms of service and privacy policies, which are often overlooked by consumers.
+Non-governmental organizations (NGOs) lack the resources to thoroughly analyze these clauses, while businesses continue to use potentially unlawful clauses.

+The project involves manual annotation of a training set consisting of terms of service (ToS) documents.
+Initially, 50 ToS documents were annotated, and further progress was made with 100 ToS documents.
+The project focuses on identifying unfair clauses in the documents based on the Unfair Contract Terms Law and Practice Directive 93/13.
+The directive states that contractual terms that cause a significant imbalance in the parties' rights and obligations and are contrary to good faith can be regarded as unfair.

+The text discusses specific types of potentially unfair clauses, such as arbitration clauses, unilateral change clauses, content removal clauses, jurisdiction clauses, choice of law clauses, limitation of liability clauses, unilateral termination clauses, consent by using clauses, and privacy included clauses.
+Examples of potentially unfair clauses are provided, along with criteria for determining their fairness or unfairness.

+The project employs various machine learning methodologies, including the Bag of Words (BoW) model, tree kernels, and Support Vector Machines (SVM), to analyze and classify sentences in terms of their potential unfairness.
+The text describes the data representation and ensemble methods used in the experiments, as well as the evaluation metrics employed, such as precision, recall, and F1 score.
+The results indicate that the ensemble model performs the best, correctly detecting around 80% of potentially unfair clauses in each category.

+The text concludes by mentioning the development of an online server for Claudette, and suggests the potential for integrating memory-augmented neural networks and expert legal knowledge to enhance unfairness identification.
+Legal experts are able to recognize potentially unfair clauses based on their background knowledge and intuition, and leveraging this knowledge in AI systems could lead to improved fairness analysis.

+&nbsp;

+&nbsp;

+# Fairness in algorithmic decision making (Summary)

+The article discusses fairness in algorithmic decision-making, focusing on the combination of artificial intelligence (AI) and big data.
+It examines the potential causes of unfairness in AI systems, including biases and discriminatory outcomes.
+The article highlights that AI systems have the potential to be more precise and impartial than humans in many domains but also points out the possibility of algorithmic mistakes and discrimination.

+The authors discuss different ways in which unfairness can arise in algorithmic decision-making systems.
+These include the reproduction of human biases and prejudices in the training data, biases embedded in the predictors used by the system, biased training sets, and data sets that do not reflect the statistical composition of the population.
+The challenges in challenging the unfairness of automated decision-making systems are also discussed, noting that it can be difficult to challenge these systems due to the reliance on statistical correlations and the higher burden of evidence required compared to the algorithms themselves.

+The article presents the case of the COMPAS predictive system and the Loomis case, which involved the use of the COMPAS system in a sentencing decision.
+The challenges and criticisms raised regarding the accuracy and fairness of the COMPAS system are examined, as well as the rebuttals to those criticisms.
+The article concludes by suggesting that while there are challenges and limitations, the use of automated decision-making should not be categorically excluded.
+Instead, a combination of human and automated judgments, transparency, and the development of methods to analyze and review automated decision-making should be pursued to find the best balance between human expertise and AI capabilities.

+&nbsp;

+&nbsp;

 # Do Artifacts Have Politics?
 (Seminar)

 In this presentation, we delve into the intriguing question of whether artifacts have politics.
 We examine the social and moral implications of technological artifacts and their role in shaping human actions, perceptions, and ethical decision-making.
 Through various examples, we will explore how artifacts can become politically or morally charged, challenging the traditional understanding of morality as solely a human affair.